 The standard video lessons are for general purpose use and cover things like:

-- Foundation lessons for getting started with using positive reinforcement – teaching a default behaviour and emotional self-control around food
+- Foundation lessons for getting started with using positive reinforcement -establishing calmness and confidence when there are people around with food and then teaching a default behaviour

 - Basic target training – touching targets and stationary targeting behaviours

-- Teaching the horse positively trained cues for movement using target training (for general handling, leading, loading and preparation for long lining, driving or riding).
+- Teaching the horse positively trained cues for movement using target training (for general handling, leading, trailer / lorry / horsebox / float loading and preparation for long lining, driving or riding).

-- Straightness training / physiotherapy work using positive reinforcement and target training
+- Straightness training / physiotherapy work using positive reinforcement and target training.
+We call this Positive Pilates.

 - Preparing horses for riding and starting or restarting horses to be ridden